Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/settings/scene/render_layers/denoising.rst

   Beyond a radius of ~15, the additional rendering time is probably better spent on increasing the amount of samples.
 - Denoising cannot be used for baking yet.
 - For animation denoising can be used, however it still requires high sample counts for good results.
-  With low sample counts low frequency (blurry) noise can be visible in animation, even if it is not immediately apparent in still images.
+  With low sample counts, low frequency (blurry) noise can be visible in animation, even if it is not immediately apparent in still images.
 - When using GPU rendering, the denoising process may use a significant amount of vRAM.
   If the GPU runs out of memory but renders fine without denoising, try reducing the tile size.